cysouw/diathesis/text/c05_preverbs.md

 ### [ –NA | NPA ] Preverb reversed fabricative + accusative {#sec:preverb-reversed-fabricative}

-Different from most causatives, the original nominative of *freuen* 'to enjoy' [@Next a] turns into a governed preposition with the prefixed form *erfreuen* 'to delight somebody' [@Next b].
+Different from most causatives, the original nominative of *freuen* 'to enjoy' [@next a] turns into a governed preposition with the prefixed form *erfreuen* 'to delight somebody' [@next b].
 The more typical diathesis is a causative in which the original nominative turns into an accusative.
 However, with this verb there is already an accusative present before the diathesis.

 :::ex
 a.
 Das Geschenk freut mich.